 Whether it’s lighting, colour scheme or choice of furniture, it’s always good to give careful thought when planning how you want your living room to look.
 Since this space takes on many fronts, it should always be a versatile yet personal space.

 We hope the quick tips and fresh ideas in this article have inspired you to design your living room in the best way possible.
+Alternatively, you can check out Beautiful homes for more ideas on living room designs in Singapore.
 Happy designing!

 - Wood in Interior Design and 5 Beautiful Homes with Wooden Flooring